SDITools/cjar/README.md

 ### Current setup process overview

-There are four setup steps required to start accessing your Adobe Analytics data.
+There are four setup steps required to start accessing your Customer Journey Analytics data.
 The following steps are each outlined in greater detail in the following sections:

 1. Create an Adobe Console API Project
 2. Create and add the JWT arguments to your `.Renviron` file.